A London Symphony

 A London Symphony is the second symphony that Ralph Vaughan Williams composed.
 The work is sometimes referred to as Symphony No. 2, though the composer did not designate that name for the work.
 First performed in 1914, the original score of this four-movement symphony was lost and subsequently reconstructed.
 Vaughan Williams continued revisions of the work into its final definitive form, which was published in 1936.

+Background and premiere

+The first mention of A London Symphony is in a letter from Vaughan Williams to Cecil Sharp in July 1911: "I am in the middle of a great work & unless I get stuck in it I don't want to leave it".
+In the view of his biographer Michael Kennedy, the composer's comment suggests he may have begun to compose the work as early as 1910.
+His friend and fellow composer George Butterworth had urged him to write a symphony:

+In a programme note written in 1925 the composer set out his intentions in writing the symphony: